mporan/list-control/README.md

 Oracle APEX Plug-in to make List and Card items selectable!

-- **Boost UX** - Replace old plain checkboxes and radio buttons with effective and engaging UI!
+- **Boost UX** - Replace standard checkboxes and radio buttons with effective and engaging UI!
 Plug-in offers various style options for single/multi selection controls.

 - **Utilize APEX Templates** - Controls are integrated into powerful APEX UT template regions which are customizable, responsive, and compatible with right to left page direction.